Energy-Pathways-Group/GLOceanKit/docs/classes/wvdimensionannotation/index.md

 ## Overview

-  In addition to adding a name, description and detailed description of a given dimension, you also specify tits  units.
+  In addition to adding a name, description and detailed description of a given dimension, you also specify its units.
 These annotations are used for both online documentation and for writing to NetCDF files.